 1) Now TV

-With Now TV you can buy a Sky Sports week pass for £10.99, or if it’s just Sunday you want to watch you can pick up a day pass for £6.99.
+If you want to watch the whole week’s coverage, Now TV really is the best way to go.
+With Now TV you can buy a Sky Sports week pass for £12.99, or if it’s just Sunday you want to watch you can pick up a day pass for £7.99.

 Related: Open Championship golf betting tips

 3) Go round a mates/down the pub